-Function Category Contractor Response IDENTIFY Asset Management (ID.AM): The data, personnel, devices, systems, and facilities that enable the organization to achieve business purposes are identified and managed consistent with their relative importance to organizational objectives and the organization's risk strategy.
-External devices are cataloged, each are risk-assessed.
-Internal devices pose little to no risk as they do not interact with critical products.
-(ID) Business Environment (ID.BE): The organization's mission, objectives, stakeholders, and activities are understood and prioritized; this information is used to inform cybersecurity roles, responsibilities, and risk management decisions.
-Stakeholders are notified in categorizing risk, and each knows their place in the supply chain, and external services are identified and monitored.

-Function Category Contractor Response Governance (ID.GV): The policies, procedures, and processes to manage and monitor the organization's regulatory, legal, risk, environmental, and operational requirements are understood and inform the management of cybersecurity risk.
-Cyber security policies are communicated to stakeholders, responsibilities are correctly placed, and all relevant regulator and data privacy requirements are met.
+Function Category Contractor Response Asset Management (ID.AM): The data, personnel, devices, systems, and facilities that enable the organization to achieve business purposes are identified and managed consistent with their relative importance to organizational objectives and the organization's risk strategy.
+Business Environment (ID.BE): The organization's mission, objectives, stakeholders, and activities are understood and prioritized; this information is used to inform cybersecurity roles, responsibilities, and risk management decisions.
+IDENTIFY (ID) Governance (ID.GV): The policies, procedures, and processes to manage and monitor the organization's regulatory, legal, risk, environmental, and operational requirements are understood and inform the management of cybersecurity risk.
 Risk Assessment (ID.RA): The organization understands the cybersecurity risk to organizational operations (including mission, functions, image, or reputation), organizational assets, and individuals.
-Vulnerabilities are identified, documented, and go through a risk assessment to prioritize a response.
 Risk Management Strategy (ID.RM): The organization's priorities, constraints, risk tolerances, and assumptions are established and used to support operational risk decisions.
-Risk tolerance is clearly communicated and identified.
 Supply Chain Risk Management (ID.SC): The organization's priorities, constraints, risk tolerances, and assumptions are established and used to support risk decisions associated with managing supply chain risk.
-The organization has established and implemented the processes to identify, assess and manage supply chain risks.
-Supply chain and dependencies are routinely checked and monitored for vulnerabilities, and are kept to a minimum.
-PROTECT (PR) PROTECT (PR) PROTECT (PR) PROTECT (PR) And Access Control (PR.AC): Access to physical and logical assets and associate facilities is limited to authorized users processes, and devices, and is managed consistent with the assessed risk of unauthorized access to authorized activities and transactions.
-Awareness and Training (PR.AT): Th organization's personnel and partners a provided cybersecurity awareness education and are trained to perform th cybersecurity-related duties and responsibilities consistent with related policies, procedures, and agreements with the organization's risk strategy t unauthorized access to authorized Access to critical assets are tightly controlled via OAuth, IAM, and two-factor authentication. education and are trained to perform their Relevant parties are informed of their duties, understand their risk, and minimization techniques.
+The organization has

+Function Category Contractor Response established and implemented the processes to identify, assess and manage supply chain risks.
+PROTECT (PR) Identity Management, Authentication and Access Control (PR.AC): Access to physical and logical assets and associated facilities is limited to authorized users, processes, and devices, and is managed consistent with the assessed risk of unauthorized access to authorized activities and transactions.
+Awareness and Training (PR.AT): The organization's personnel and partners are provided cybersecurity awareness education and are trained to perform their cybersecurity-related duties and responsibilities consistent with related policies, procedures, and agreements.
 Data Security (PR.DS): Information and records (data) are managed consistent with the organization's risk strategy to protect the confidentiality, integrity, and availability of information.
-Data is encrypted at rest, in transit, environments of protections and testing are separated.
-Processes for high availability and capacity are maintained.
 Information Protection Processes and Procedures (PR.IP): Security policies (that address purpose, scope, roles, responsibilities, management commitment, and coordination among organizational entities), processes, and procedures are maintained and used to manage protection of information systems and assets.
-Infrastructure configuration change control is in place, backups conducted, data destroyed, and protection processes are constantly being reassessed for places for improvement.
+Maintenance (PR.MA): Maintenance and repairs of industrial control and information system components are performed consistent with policies and procedures.
+Protective Technology (PR.PT): Technical security solutions are managed to ensure the security and resilience of systems and assets, consistent with related policies, procedures, and agreements.
+DETECT (DE) Anomalies and Events (DE.AE): Anomalous activity is detected and the potential impact of events is understood.
+Security Continuous Monitoring (DE.CM): The information system and assets are monitored to identify cybersecurity events and verify the effectiveness of protective measures.
+Detection Processes (DE.DP): Detection processes and procedures are maintained and tested to ensure awareness of anomalous events.